airbnb/chronon/docs/source/authoring_features/Join.md

 # Join

-As the name suggests `Join`, it is primarily responsible for joining together many `GroupBy`s, possibly with different keys.
+As the name suggests, `Join` is primarily responsible for joining together many `GroupBy`s, possibly with different keys.
 However, it is also responsible for another very important function: defining the timeline along which features will be computed in the backfill.

 Let's use an example to explain this further.
 In the [Quickstart](../getting_started/Tutorial.md) tutorial, we define some features as aggregations of user's purchases and returns, as well as some other user dimensions like whether their accounts are verified.
 We intend to use these features in an online fraud model that runs at **checkout time**.